richjdowney/immigration_data_etl_analysis/README.md

-# Example ETL with Python, Spark and Airflow
+# ETL pipeline with Python, Spark and Airflow

 ### Project scope